Explore Section & Events

 CRS Redesign Project

-The Department also will be updating its Taxpayer Access Point (TAP) e-filing portal for a more intuitive, user-friendly interface.
+The Department also updated its Taxpayer Access Point (TAP) e-filing portal with a more intuitive, user-friendly interface.

 A message from the Secretary

-This project will positively transform tax reporting and administration in New Mexico for decades to come.
-By reducing the too-frequent need to fix or rework transactions, taxpayers will find it easier to comply and the Department will be better able to administer the tax programs involved—Gross Receipts Tax, Compensating Tax and Withholding.
+By reducing the too-frequent need to fix or rework transactions, taxpayers should find that it is easier to comply and that the Department is better able to administer the main tax programs involved—Gross Receipts Tax, Compensating Tax and Withholding.

-Please be assured that we are committed to reducing taxpayers’ compliance burden, automating the accurate processing of returns, and offering taxpayers a greater choice of channels to interact with us.
-Reaching these goals means creating simple processes, keeping taxpayers and employees informed, and providing educational and training opportunities with ample time to prepare.
+Please be assured that we will continue to look for ways to reduce taxpayers’ compliance burden, automate the accurate processing of returns, and offer taxpayers a greater choice of channels to interact with us.

 –Taxation and Revenue Department Secretary Stephanie Schardin Clarke